-A Force Majeure Termination Event requires a practical impediment to payment/delivery which seems unlikely to occur, even if the UK does not retain its passporting rights for investment services.
-An Illegality Termination Event is a theoretical possibility if Brexit results in a total loss of access for UK financial services firms to EU financial markets and the consequence of this is for performance of a Transaction to become illegal in the relevant EU member state.
-Such an outcome is unlikely in respect of the performance of pre-existing contractual obligations (not involving a dealing type activity that in effect involves entry into a new trade in a “financial instrument”), but will depend on local law in the jurisdiction of performance.
+A Force Majeure Termination Event requires a practical impediment to payment/delivery which seems unlikely to occur in most cases, even if the UK does not retain its passporting rights for investment services.
+An Illegality Termination Event is a possibility if Brexit results in a total loss of access for UK financial services firms to EU financial markets and the consequence of this is for performance of a Transaction to become illegal in the relevant EU member state.
+Such an outcome is generally unlikely in respect of the performance of pre-existing contractual obligations (not involving a dealing type activity that in effect involves entry into a new trade in a “financial instrument”), although there is a risk that certain EU regulators may determine otherwise and this will depend on local law and regulation in the jurisdiction of performance.
 See Question 16 (Access to the EU financial markets) for further detail on access to the EU financial markets.

 Could Brexit constitute a Tax Event Termination Event under the ISDA Master Agreement?

 The occurrence of a Tax Event depends on whether any withholding tax arises which would affect the underlying Transactions, either as a result of a change in domestic law in the UK or elsewhere, or because an existing exemption ceases to apply to UK entities.
 The occurrence of a Tax Event in these circumstances will depend on the change in law or application of the exemption in question (which in turn may depend on the outcome of the exit negotiations), and whether withholding tax would affect payments made on the underlying Transactions.

 Could there be a breach of the representation under Section 3(a)(iii) (No violation or Conflict) or Section 3(a)(iv) (Consents) of the ISDA Master Agreement as a consequence of Brexit?